rickerd/react-images/.github/CONTRIBUTING.md

 adding a major new use-case, add a new example demonstrating its use.
 * Please **DO NOT** commit the build files.
 Make sure **ONLY** your changes to `/src/` and `/examples/src` are included in your PR.
 * Be careful to follow the code style of the project.
-Run `yarn run lint` after your changes and ensure you do not introduce any new errors or warnings.
+Run `yarn lint` after your changes and ensure you do not introduce any new errors or warnings.
 * All new features and changes need documentation.